dspydev/python-projects/README.md

 # About

 My name is Damien Soulé, and I was born in 1990 in La Réunion (France).
 I am passionate about Python programming.
-I like to diversify my projects in order to gradually master the ecosystem of Python programming.
+My projects primarily focus on data analysis, artificial intelligence, machine learning, deep learning, natural language processing, and all related disciplines (robotics, Internet of Things, etc.)

 # My Projects